ppezzull/zkMed/memory-bank/activeContext.md

 - `make clean` - Complete cleanup
 - `make validate` - Environment validation

-**The simplified system provides a complete vlayer + zkMed development environment through a single docker-compose.yml file with include directive, enabling unified deployment and monitoring of all services.** 🚀
+**The simplified system provides a complete vlayer + zkMed development environment through a single docker-compose.yml file with include directive, enabling unified deployment and monitoring of all services with enhanced emailproof-based claim certification for comprehensive verification workflows.** 🚀